 I estimate that repeat riders have accounted for at least 50 and possibly 100 trips.
 Likely, there’s way more.
 So you may remember your driver but he/she may not remember you.
 Please, don’t take it personally.
 Do the safe thing and let him/her tell you your name as you verify (not ask) his/ her name.
 Happy riding!

 Dominant Diagonal Street Cred

 A diagonal street’s unique advantage gives people the ability to travel two directions at once.The double direction anomaly allows Archer to cross with north/south streets and their east/west counterparts.The following examples demonstrate the Archer edge:

 Cicero Ave Rt.
 50, north and south bound-

-The intersection with Archer puts travelers within ½ mile of Midway Airport terminals on either side of Cicero and within two miles of one of the rideshare richest collection of hospitality housing in the Chicago area.
+The intersection with Archer puts travelers within ½ mile of Midway Airport terminals on either side of Cicero and within two miles of the best "hotel park" in the Chicago area.

 35th Street, east and west bound-